ascendantsocratic/ascendantsocratic.github.io/articles/sex-differences.md

 Male and female children tend to have roughly similar overall intelligence with each sex outperforming the other in certain forms of intelligence [(Giofrè et al., 2022)](https://link.springer.com/article/10.1007/s10648-022-09705-1).
 Women have a very small advantage in verbal ability [(Hyde & Linn, 1988)](https://www.researchgate.net/publication/232528001_Gender_Differences_in_Verbal_Ability_A_Meta-Analysis).
 They have better reading comprehension and writing ability [(Goldman, 2017)](https://stanmed.stanford.edu/how-mens-and-womens-brains-are-different/).
 Men have an advantage in visuo-spatial abilities [(Voyer et al., 1995;](https://sci-hub.ru/https://doi.org/10.1037/0033-2909.117.2.250)  [Voyer, 2011;](https://link.springer.com/article/10.3758/s13423-010-0042-0)  [Voyer et al., 2016)](https://sci-hub.ru/https://doi.org/10.3758/s13423-016-1085-7).
 Women have an advantage in verbal episodic-memory tasks but have a disadvantage in episodic-memory tasks requiring both verbal and visuospatial processing [(Herlitz & Rehnman, 2008)](https://journals.sagepub.com/doi/10.1111/j.1467-8721.2008.00547.x).
 Women outperform men in fine motor coordination and perceptual speed [(Goldman, 2017)](https://stanmed.stanford.edu/how-mens-and-womens-brains-are-different/).

 Men have significantly more gray matter in the brain, while women have significantly more white matter, suggesting that while there are essentially no disparities in general intelligence the ways in which that intelligence manifests itself is different [(Haier et al., 2005)](https://www.sciencedaily.com/releases/2005/01/050121100142.htm).
 There is greater male than female variability in regional brain structure across the lifespan, which suggests that men may have higher variability in their intelligence than women [(Wierenga et al., 2020)](https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.25204).

+### Spatial Abilities

+Men tend to have a sex advantage in terms of completing mental rotation tasks.
+Given that spatial thinking is an important predictor of success within STEM fields, this provides a mechanism by which the gender gap in participation in STEM may arise [(Levine et al., 2016)](https://tdlc.ucsd.edu/global/images/Levine_et%20al_WIREs_Mental_Rotation_review.pdf).
+Additionally, men tend to have better navigation skills compared to women [(Nazareth et al., 2019)](https://link.springer.com/article/10.3758/s13423-019-01633-6).

 </div>